-One of the most important purposes of our "Umbrellas" are that they show how the national curriculum for each class is being delivered.
+One of the most important purposes of our "Umbrellas" is that they show how the national curriculum for each class is being delivered.

 There are three classes in the upper and lower school respectively; therefore, with four years to spend in each (Nursery to Y2 and Y3 to Y6) every child will spend two years in one class.
 However, which class varies from pupil to pupil.